WaelHamze/dyn365-ce-vsts-tasks/BuildTools/Xrm.CI.Framework.BuildTools/overview.md

 Improved performance of Share Power App Task
 Updated Sdk Tools/PS Modules to use the latest version (by default)

+**9.21.x**
+Added a Task to add an environment to an environment group
+Fixed issue in Activate Flow tasks to allow multiple flow activations
+Updated Sdk Tools/PS Modules to use the latest version (by default)

 For more information on changes between versions, check the milestones and releases on GitHub